The Lattice Scarf – a light and airy knit scarf pattern

 - SKPO – slip 1, knit 1, pass slip stitch over

 This scarf can be so adaptable.
-I was looking for a super wide and airy scarf for my finished project.
+I was looking for a super wide, light and airy knit scarf for my finished project.
 If you want something a bit thinner, you can just cast on fewer in the beginning.
 As long as it is an odd number, the rest of the pattern will work perfectly!
 The length is also a suggestion as you can stop short or keep going until you run out of yarn… or the store does!

 Row 1: K across